Inc44/dotfiles/COMMAND.md

 	- `--tags`: Push all refs/tags
 	- `--force`: Force the push, overwriting remote history
 - `reflog`: Show the history of all actions
+	- `--all`: Show the history of all actions for all branches
 - `reset`: Undo changes in the working directory
 	- `--soft HEAD~1`: Unstage the last commit, keeping changes in the working directory
 - `revert commit`: Create a new commit that undoes the changes introduced by a previous commit
 - `submodule update --init --recursive`: Initialize and update submodules recursively, including nested submodules
+- `show`: Show last commit with changes
+- `status`: Show the working tree status
 - `tag`: List all tags
 	- `-d tag`: Delete a tag
 	- `new old`: Create a new tag that points to the same commit as the existing old tag